Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Sideband filtering demodulation

 To find the third-order intercept point, we equate Eqs. (\ref{eq:P_RF_out_ss_lin}) and (\ref{eq:P_RF_out_3Omega_ss}), and solve for the input RF power, giving the input intercept point ($\text{IIP}_3$)

-and plugging back into Eq. (\ref{eq:P_RF_out_ss_lin}) will give the output intercept point ($\text{OIP}_3$)
+and plugging back into Eq. (\ref{eq:P_RF_out_ss_lin}) gives us the output intercept point ($\text{OIP}_3$)

-As we have shown, the signal and the noise both change by the same factor using a different demodulation scheme, and the noise figure and spur-free dynamic range will not change.
+As we have shown, the signal and the noise both change by the same factor using the alternate demodulation scheme, and the noise figure and spur-free dynamic range will not change.
 However, different demodulation schemes may have different signal compression, yielding a difference in the linear dynamic range.